 Add an access point to give players an easy way to get to the dashboard within your game.
 When the access point initially appears, you have the option of showing highlights — such as the number of achievements or default leaderboard ranking — providing players with quick insight into their progress.
 After showing any highlights, the access point collapses to display the player’s avatar.

 Game Center supports real-time and turn-based multiplayer functionality, helping players connect without leaving your game.
 Players can invite Game Center friends, contacts, iMessage groups, and nearby players, or automatch with other competitors to quickly start playing on iOS, iPadOS, and macOS.
+With SharePlay integration, players can automatically join a game with friends from a Group FaceTime call.

 Game Center connects players inside and outside of your game.
 Players can start multiplayer games together, find out where friends rank on a leaderboard, keep up with what friends are playing on the App Store and in Game Center widgets — and much more.
 And the friend request inbox lets them easily manage requests in one place.